Last Verified: 2021-12-20

 The developers of the software seem very receptive to feedback if one is diligent in first reading the FAQ and other docs before asking questions.

-RPMs, source, and binary distributions are available at the Grace FTP home.
+RPMs, source, and binary distributions are available via the Grace Download page.